serverless/examples/aws-node-recursive-function/README.md

        Resource: ${self:custom.functionARN}
 ```

-The `custom: functionARN` value is referenced as a [serverless variable](https://serverless.com/framework/docs/providers/aws/guide/variables/) in the IAM statement the variable syntax `${self:custom:functionARN}`
+The `custom: functionARN` value is referenced as a [serverless variable](https://serverless.com/framework/docs/providers/aws/guide/variables/) in the IAM statement the variable syntax `${self:custom.functionARN}`

 For more information on serverless variables.
 [Read the variable docs](https://serverless.com/framework/docs/providers/aws/guide/variables/).